Please read rules and regulations carefully and note any changes for the new academic year.

 4. PARKING REGULATIONS: Anyone who operates a motor vehicle is expected to observe campus traffic rules and parking regulations.
 Fines are levied by the University for failure to comply with campus rules and regulations.

 5. TOW-AWAY ZONES: Any vehicle parked in a tow-away zone will be towed immediately!
 Tow-away zones include any traveled portion of a street and/or parking lot, fire lanes, handicap spaces, maintenance spaces, grass/sidewalk, tram path, visitor’s lot or any other area that may be deemed a safety hazard.
-Vehicles left in Hunt Softball lot on Williamson Ave., Global Neighborhood lot (formally Harper Center), Moseley Center, McMichael Center or Koury/Fine Arts parking lots on Game-Day will alos be towed.STUDENT CARS WILL BE TOWED FROM ALL FACULTY/STAFF PARKING AREAS (Monday-Friday 7:30 am - 6:00pm, Year round)!!If the tow truck has arrived on the scene, the owner is responsible for paying the fine and tow fee in the Oaks Traffic Office, 416 N. Williamson Ave. prior to picking up the vehicle.
+Vehicles left in Hunt Softball lot on Williamson Ave., Global Neighborhood lot, Moseley Center, McMichael Center or Koury/Fine Arts parking lots on Game-Day will also be towed.STUDENT CARS WILL BE TOWED FROM ALL FACULTY/STAFF PARKING AREAS (Monday-Friday 7:30 am - 6:00pm, Year round)!!If the tow truck has arrived on the scene, the owner is responsible for paying the fine and tow fee in the Oaks Traffic Office, 416 N. Williamson Ave. prior to picking up the vehicle.
 All non-registered vehicles will be ticketed and/or towed.
-Registered vehicles are subject to a ticket/tow after receipt of one traffic fine.
+Registered vehicles are subject to a ticket/tow after receipt of two unpaid traffic fines.
 Vehicles that are towed receive a violation fine in the amount of $50.00 or $100.00 and a towing fine of $65.00, totaling $115.00 or $165.00 (fee depending on the violation and tow fee remains the same, $65.00).
 Football Game Day tows are fined for the "Tow Only", which is $65.00.

 6. All North Carolina State laws apply to the campus.